 Cut a pork belly into manageable chunks of around 3-5 lb, trimmed of loose bits, and squared it off.
 Make a mixture of (by weight) of 2.5 parts salt (kosher adheres very nicely), 1 part sugar, then add a generous grind of black pepper.
-If you are using pink salt (aka curing salt, aka nitrites), add 7 tsp per lb of your cure mixture.
+If you are using pink salt (aka curing salt which is 6.25% nitrite), add 7 tsp per lb of your cure mixture.
 Rub the mixture thoroughly all over the belly, working it firmly onto every surface and crevice.
 You really want to coat every surface very thickly, or else the salt may not draw enough moisture from the meat.

 Put the proto-bacon on a rack, into the fridge.
 A quick safety note; you must keep your bacon under 38º the entire cure!
 It will release a lot of juice, which is good, this type of curing depends on reducing the moisture of the meat.
 After a couple of days (at most), it will stop releasing juices, and for convenience, you can throw it in a ziploc bag, with a sprinkling of additional cure mixture, and leave it in the fridge for another 5-7days.
 At the end of the week, give it a thorough rub down in fresh water, even letting it soak for a few minutes in fresh water, then pat it dry.
 Let it sit uncovered in the fridge one more night to let the surface dry a bit, which will help it form a pellicle.
 A pellicle is simply a coating of protein that comes to the surface and dries out a bit.
 Allegedly, this helps smoke adhere better, and improves shelf life by keeping oxygen away from the fat.
 YMMV.